 The Club Web Page (www.overlanderskiclub.com) now serves as the principal means of serving our members and promoting the club and the trails system to others.
 The web page was updated daily during the ski season.
 A web camera and automatic weather station allow members and visitors to check trail conditions.
 Ski Trail and Snowshoe Trail maps are available for download and were distributed free of charge to patrons.
-Geo-referenced PDF trail maps are available on Trail applications for cell phones.
+Geo-referenced PDF trail maps are available on trail applications for cell phones.